 Becker, Poncharello, forgive them because they don't know what they are doing.

-The electric wave also overwhelms the security forces, and it is less and less rare to see patrols around the world aboard electric motorcycles.
-But of course an e-bike ...
+The electric wave also overwhelms security forces, and it is increasingly less rare to see patrols on electric motorcycles around the world.
+Of course, however, an e-bike…

-This new Delfast Top Cop introduces by right the police electric bike among the figures that the collective imagination associates with "Good will never win".
+This new Delfast Top Cop rightfully introduces the police electric bike among the figures that the collective imagination associates with “good will never win”.

-Top Cop is a model derived directly from Top 2.0, a high performance e-bike developed by the company.
+Top Cop is a model derived directly from the Top 2.0, a high-performance e-bike developed by the company.

 The Top 2.0 is (believe it or not) an electric bicycle already on the market with a 5kW motor that reaches a speed of 80 kilometers per hour.
 And call it a bicycle.
 Sure, it has pedals, but something tells me we're unlikely to see them in the lead role.

-Delfast even claims that the bike's enhanced acceleration is "able to compete with most cars over half a kilometer."
+Delfast even claims that the bike's enhanced acceleration is "capable of competing with most cars over half a kilometre."
 Unbeatable on lightning chases, right?

 Police e-bike: respectable autonomy